London Borough of Croydon: Bus

 A sizeable bus infrastructure which is part of the London Buses network operates from a hub at West Croydon bus station.
 The original bus station opened in May 1985, closing in October 2014.
 A new bus station opened in October 2016.

-Addington Village Interchange is a regional bus terminal in Addington Village which has an interchange between Tramlink and bus services in the remote area.
+Addington Village Interchange is a regional bus terminal in Addington Village which has an interchange between Tramlink and bus services.
 Services are operated under contract by Arriva London, London Central, Metrobus, Quality Line, Selkent and Transport UK London Bus.